Ludoviccccc/SImu2/README.md

 To do so,
 ```

-For each j such N_i<j<N:
+For each j such that N_i<j<N:
 	if j <N_i:
 		Perform initialization step
 	if P0 divises j-N_i:
 		From history H, take observation points A:
 		Perform SVD: A = U,Sigma,Vh
 		get matrix
-	Project history on space V to get coordinates in matrix X:
+	Project history on V space to get coordinates in matrix C:
 	C = A.V
 	if P1 divises j-N_i:
 		sample a direction i with canonical vector: